WVUHPC/2025-Introduction-HPC/episodes/302-tmux.md

   2. Move the start/end of text to highlight.

-  3. Press **C-SPACEBAR** to start selection
+  3. Press **C-SPACEBAR** to start selection.
      Start highlighting text.
      Selected text changes the color and background, so you'll know if the command worked.

   4. Move to the opposite end of the text to copy.

   5. Press **ALT-w** to copy selected text into *tmux* clipboard.

   6. Move cursor to opposite *tmux* pane, or completely different *tmux* window.
      Put the cursor where you want to paste the text you just copied.

   7. Press **C-b ]** to paste copied text from *tmux* clipboard.